 - Experiencing and sharing phase: Can’t-wait-to-explore moments

-We will explore in greater details each of these four critical phases to discover how luxury travel and hospitality brands can influence their customers’ decisions.
+We will explore in greater detail each of these four critical phases to discover how luxury travel and hospitality brands can influence their customers’ decisions.
 We will then take a closer look at the growing importance of mobile experiences throughout the travel experience journey before concluding this report with specific recommendations for luxury brands.

 Social media has become an essential resource for travel seekers.
 As a result, high-end travel brands and luxury hotels have increased their social media budgets, both in the form of content marketing and paid advertising.